williamcanin/safeclean/README.txt

   Tests:

   The file to run tests can be found in the "tests" folder.
-The file "runtests.sh" will run the "Recover Grub" tests (script/recover_grub.py).
+The file "runtests.sh" will run the "SafeClean" tests (safeclean/safeclean.py).

   The Python module used for testing is the **unittest**.